mcgurk/LoRa/README.md

 NodeMCU | GPIO | notes
 --- | --- | ---
-D0 | GPIO16 | Ei tue keskeytyksiä.
-Ei ylösvetovastusominaisuutta.
-Ei PWM:ää.
-Käytetään syväunesta heräämiseen kytkemällä tämä RST:hen.
-Joissain moduuleissa user-nappi.
+D0 | GPIO16 | No interrupts, no pullup feature, no PWM.
+Used to wake up from deepsleep.
+User-button is sometimes connected to this.
 D1 | GPIO5 |
 D2 | GPIO4 |
-D3 | GPIO0 | Flash-moodi.
-Flash-nappi NodeMCU-moduulissa.
-Pitää olla ylhäällä bootatessa normaalisti.
+D3 | GPIO0 | Flash-mode.
+Flash-button in some modules.
+Must be high at boot up.
-D4 | GPIO2 | Pitää olla ylhäällä bootatessa.
-Sininen LED NodeMCU:ssa.
+D4 | GPIO2 | Must be high at boot up.
+Blue led in Wemos and NodeMCU.
 D5 | GPIO14 | SCK
 D6 | GPIO12 | MISO
-D7 | GPIO13 | MOSI, sarjaportin vuonohjausta käytettäessä CTS.
+D7 | GPIO13 | MOSI, if serial port flow control is used, this is CTS.
-D8 | GPIO15 | SS, boottilähteen valinta.
-Pitää olla alhaalla bootatessa normaalisti.
-Sarjaportin vuonohjausta käytettäessä RTS.
+D8 | GPIO15 | SS, boot source selections.
+Must be low at boot up. if serial port flow control is used, this is RTS.
-D9 | GPIO3 | Sarjaportin RX.
+D9 | GPIO3 | Serial RX.
-D10 | GPIO1 | Sarjaportin TX.
+D10 | GPIO1 | Serial TX.

 # Misc